Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

-We now show an additional advantage of the proposed test: if the researcher conditions on the test passing (i.e. does not report the results otherwise), inference on $\hat{\tau}_{w}^{\ast}$ is still asymptotically valid under the null of no violations of \ref{assu:A1prime,assu:NoAnticip} and under homoskedasticity.
-This is in contrast to the results by \citet{Roth2018a} who find distorted inference in the context of dynamic event study regressions. \begin{prop}[Pre-test robustness] Suppose \ref{assu:A1,assu:NoAnticip,assu:A3} hold.
-Consider $\hat{\tau}_{w}^{\ast}$ constructed as in \ref{prop:OLS-BLUE} for some estimation target and with some $\Gamma$.
-Then $\hat{\tau}_{w}^{\ast}$ is uncorrelated with any vector $\hat{\gamma}$ constructed as in \ref{test:pretrends}.
-Consequently, if the vector $\left(\hat{\tau}_{w}^{\ast},\hat{\gamma}\right)$ is asymptotically Normal, $\hat{\tau}_{w}^{\ast}$ and $\hat{\gamma}$ are asymptotically independent, and conditioning on $\hat{\gamma}\not\in R_{\gamma}$ for a non-stochastic rejection region $R_{\gamma}$ does not asymptotically affect the distribution of $\hat{\tau}_{w}^{\ast}$.\footnote{For estimators that do not satisfy this property, an early version of \citet{Roth2018a} shows how to construct an adjustment that removes the dependence, provided the covariance matrix between $\hat{\tau}^{\ast}$ and $\hat{\gamma}$ can be estimated.
-By \ref{prop:JonRoth}, this adjustment is not needed for the \ref{prop:OLS-BLUE} estimator under homoskedasticity.} \end{prop} The key ingredients to this proposition are that estimation imposes \ref{assu:A1prime,assu:NoAnticip}, while testing uses untreated observations only.
-The formal logic behind it is similar to that of Hausman tests: under \ref{assu:A1,assu:NoAnticip,assu:A3} and additionally imposing appropriate \ref{assu:A2}, $\hat{\tau}_{w}^{\ast}$ is efficient for $\tau_{w}$.
-Under the same assumptions, $\hat{\gamma}$ is unbiased for zero and thus should be uncorrelated with $\hat{\tau}_{w}^{\ast}$, or else $\hat{\tau}_{w}^{\ast}+\zeta^{\prime}\hat{\gamma}$ would be more efficient for some $\zeta$.
+Finally, we show an additional advantage of \ref{test:pretrends}: if the researcher conditions on the test passing (i.e. does not report the results otherwise), inference on $\hat{\tau}_{w}^{\ast}$ is still asymptotically valid under the null of no violations of \ref{assu:A1prime,assu:A2} and under spherical errors.
+This avoids the issue pointed out by \textcite[Proposition 4]{Roth2018a} in the context of restrictive dynamic event study regressions: that variance estimates which do not take pre-testing into account are inflated, leading to unnecessarily conservative inference.\footnote{\textcite{Roth2018a} points out another issue, which we also avoid under the assumptions of \ref{prop:pretesting}: when pre-trend and treatment effect estimators are correlated, the bias arising from violations of \ref{assu:A1prime,assu:A2} is affected by pre-testing; it is exacerbated in specific cases \parencite[Proposition 2]{Roth2018a}.} \begin{prop}[Pre-test robustness] Suppose the model in \ref{eq:richer-alt} and \ref{assu:homosk} hold.
+Then $\hat{\tau}_{w}^{\ast}$ constructed as in \ref{thm:OLS-BLUE} is uncorrelated with any vector $\hat{\gamma}$ constructed as in \ref{test:pretrends}.
+If the error terms are also normally distributed,\footnote{The normality assumption is not essential; in the proof, we show that a similar, asymptotic result holds generally under regularity conditions.} then $\hat{\tau}_{w}^{\ast}$ and $\hat{\gamma}$ are independent, and inference on $\tau_{w}$ based on $\hat{\tau}_{w}^{\ast}$ is unaffected by pre-tests based on $\hat{\gamma}$.\footnote{An early version of \textcite{Roth2018a} shows how to construct an adjustment that removes the dependence when it exists, provided the covariance matrix between $\hat{\tau}^{\ast}$ and $\hat{\gamma}$ can be estimated.
+By \ref{prop:pretesting}, this adjustment is not needed for the \ref{thm:OLS-BLUE} estimator under spherical errors.} \end{prop}